polterguy/magic/README.md

 of authentication, authorisation, user management, and everything else that's difficult.
 Afterwards you can optionally generate a datagrid giving you a full stack web app as the screenshot above illustrates.
-Every time you have some complex task, you can ask the integrated AI assistant in plain English to show you the code required to solve your problem.
+Every time you have some complex task, you can ask the integrated AI assistant in plain English to create your code.

 ## Use AI to create software

 Magic integrates AI and machine learning where ever it makes sense.
 In Hyper IDE you can for instance simply ask the machine in plain English what you want to achieve, and most of the time the AI integration will automatically generate the correct code for you automatically.
-This works with any programming language, including Hyperlambda.
+This works with any programming language.
+If you train the integrated Hyperlambda model, it will even create Hyperlambda code for you.

 ![Use AI to produce software](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/ai-hyper-ide.jpeg)